ILIAS-eLearning/ilias/docs/configuration/install.md

 Remember to reload your web server configuration to apply those changes.

 Please ensure that PHP is compiled with `libargon2`.
-This is mostly the case for common distributions, but if you compile PHP yourself it must be build with `--with-password-argon2[=DIR]` (see: https://www.php.net/manual/en/password.installation.php).
+This is mostly the case for common distributions, but if you compile PHP yourself, it must be build with `--with-password-argon2[=DIR]` (see: https://www.php.net/manual/en/password.installation.php).

 <a name="install-database"></a>
 ## Database Installation/Configuration